RussellSenior/ptpcab/README.md

 	cp feeds/ptpcab/ptp-node/files/.config-alix2 .config

-These sample configs using a particular value of CONFIG_DOWNLOAD_FOLDER, the location that OpenWrt buildroot uses to store downloaded source tarballs and the like:

-	CONFIG_DOWNLOAD_FOLDER="/src_archive/openwrt/dl"

-Adapt as needed.
-For building on gentoo systems, a value of:
+The OpenWrt buildroot uses the CONFIG_DOWNLOAD_FOLDER variable to store downloaded source tarballs.
+If you have an existing archive of downloaded tarballs, adapt as needed.
+For example, building on gentoo systems, a value of:

 	CONFIG_DOWNLOAD_FOLDER="/usr/portage/distfiles"